 Example 3 – Use of “&” Function

 Each element inside the function’s parentheses is pasted directly to the previous one.
-If you want to separate different parts with blanks, for example, to form correct sentences, you must also pass these blanks to the function as arguments.
+For example, if you want to separate different parts with blanks to form correct sentences, you must also pass these blanks to the function as arguments.
 Therefore, it also inserts the white space between quotes in the function.

 We want to have a complete statement about an employee’s nationality in this example.